How does user-centered design (UCD) fit into Agile, a project management methodology designed to manage development in a quick and incremental way?

 First version answering the question of “what’s the minimum we can deliver now which solves this user problem?”
 Second and third versions being “what are the next features users should or could have which will improve this feature?”

 Unfortunately, this can turn into, “What’s the simplest design with the quickest development time?”.
-This in turn strips out a lot of the usability features that users have asked for and contribute to a positive user experience.
+This in turn strips out a lot of the usability features that users have asked for and contributes to a positive user experience.

 Small design tasks paired with continuous development can often mean time is not dedicated to looking at the product holistically.
 It’s one thing to research each design problem separately, but we must plan to test all final implementations in a product altogether.
 It’s here that you find usability problems with one feature, caused by another feature that would never have been obvious in siloed research.

-One way in which Agile helps designers to be more user-centred is through ‘team ceremonies’.
+One way in which Agile helps designers to be more user-centered is through ‘team ceremonies’.
 As designers we should be attending as many team ceremonies as possible to champion the user throughout every stand up, planning session and refinement.

 Planning sessions are when the team discusses the work that will be planned for the next sprint.
-During these sessions we get the heads up that a feature which may have been worked on months ago or last year, has now been prioritised and may need a sense check on the designs.
+During these sessions we get the heads up that a feature which may have been worked on months ago or last year, has now been prioritized and may need a sense check on the designs.

 Refinements are also a great time for users and research to be championed.
 It’s here where designers, developers, QAs and product owners come together to understand all the requirements and acceptance criteria for each ticket, so that it’s ready to be built by the developers.
 Here is where designers can clarify any misinterpreted acceptance criteria and answer any questions from developers.